MichaelShoemaker/shoemaker-de-zoomcamp-final-project/GitLikeMe.md

 docker-compose up airflow-init
 ```

 This will take a while the first time.
-You might want to grab a cup of coffee or lunch.
+You might want to grab a cup of coffee or lunch.<br>

-in Visual Studio code click on ports and forward port 8080
+in Visual Studio code click on ports and forward port 8080<br>

-go to localhost:8080
+go to localhost:8080<br>
-and login with airflow airflow
+and login with airflow airflow for the credentials<br>

 Enable the dag and you should see it run.
+It takes 10-15 minutres to run all of the run.
+After it has completed you should see the partquet files in your GCP Bucket.

 # Big Query Table Creation
 Once Airflow has created all of your files in your storage bucket go to Big Query and run<br>